msuhanov/regf/Windows registry file format specification.md

 0|4|Key node offset|In bytes, relative from the start of the hive bins data 4|4|Hash|Hash of a key name string, see below (used to speed up lookups)

 All list elements are required to be sorted (as described above).
+The *Hash leaf* is used when the *Minor version* field of the base block is greater than 4.

 ##### Note
 The hash is calculated using the following algorithm: